deepgraph/deepgraph/README.rst

 `network representation <https://en.wikipedia.org/wiki/Network_theory>`_ based on `pandas <http://pandas.pydata.org/>`_
 `DataFrames <http://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.html>`_
-and provides methods to construct, partition and plot graphs, to interface with popular network packages and more.
+and provides methods to construct, partition and plot networks, to interface with popular network packages and more.

 It is based on a new network representation introduced `here <http://arxiv.org/abs/1604.00971>`_.
 DeepGraph is also capable of